 - Strategic Planning

 - Marketing Research

 - Brand Strategy

 - Marketing Audits

 - Attraction and Destination Master Planning

 - Marketing Strategy and Planning

+- Tourism Policy

 Magellan Strategy Group is a member of the Travel and Tourism Research Association, Southeast Tourism Society, North Carolina Travel Industry Association, and Destinations International.

-Magellan's founder and president, Chris Cavanaugh, has 24 years of experience in the travel and tourism sector.
-He was the recipient of the 2015 North Carolina Travel Industry Association Tourism Excellence Award for his work on behalf of the Tar Heel State and the industry, and he was a 2014 winner of the Southeast Tourism Society's Shining Example Award.
+Magellan's founder and president, Chris Cavanaugh, has 25 years of experience in the travel and tourism sector.
+He has been the recipient of the North Carolina Travel Industry Association Tourism Excellence Award and the Southeast Tourism Society's Shining Example Award.